FRIDAY THE 13TH – THE RABIES DOG

 Then I see myself as better off in someway.
 I’m educated.
 Learned.
 Enlightened.
 Now in the field looking for a job.
 Thus I make life worth living.
 I struggle to survive.
 And so the saying goes, “every successful person has a painful story; accept the pain and get ready to success”.

-I concluded that had I known earlier, I wouldn’t a conversation with a stranger.
+I concluded that had I known earlier, I wouldn’t have a conversation with a stranger.

 For job hunting, a grandiose approach that was.